corneliusgilbert/PCA-and-Factor-Model/README.md

 # PCA-and-Factor-Model
-The assignment requirement can be found in HW2.pdf and the dataset can be found in HW2.xlsx
+1. The assignment requirement can be found in HW2.pdf
+2. The dataset can be found in HW2.xlsx